-The next two letters are dated only a week apart.
-Neither contain book titles.
+The next two letters are dated only a week apart and neither contain book titles.
 The first was written five days after Hugh’s return from Turbulent’s 10th Patrol.
 This patrol was in two parts with the Christmas break separating them.
-The Tyrrhenian Sea was known to be heavily mined and Linton kept alert as usual.
+As the Tyrrhenian Sea was known to be heavily mined, Linton kept alert as usual.
 Making his way back to Malta on January 9, he received orders to destroy land targets.

-January 11 was a busy day.
-Linton achieved a sinking in the morning.
-He surfaced in the afternoon near the Calabrian Coast, the narrow stretch of water between Sicily and the toe of Italy.
+January 11 was a busy day and Linton achieved a sinking in the morning.
+In the afternoon, he surfaced near the Calabrian Coast, the narrow stretch of water between Sicily and the toe of Italy.
 Turbulent bombarded a goods train with her guns.
 The target was hit eight times and led to a train engine being added to the Jolly Roger.
-This action prompted Linton’s remark that train-wrecking was fun but he questioned whether they were suitable targets for a submarine.
+This action prompted Linton’s remark that train-wrecking was fun.
+However, he questioned whether trains were suitable targets for a submarine.
 He felt that the necessary recces were time-consuming and that, as these raids took place in daytime, the risk of being attacked was too great.
 A Patrol Report describes the action as follows:

 January 11th 1943 1615 hours – Turbulent fired 22 rounds at the San Lucido railway station.
 Italian sources confirm that one steam engine was damaged, the electric and high tension lines were cut and a cottage was hit.
 The coastal battery from Paola fired 14 rounds at the submarine, forcing her to submerge.

-Linton soon left the area for safe haven in Malta.
+Soon after, Linton left the area for safe haven in Malta.
 Admiral Harwood was full of praise for the 10th patrol:

 HM s/m Turbulent’s 10th Patrol Report 18th December 1942 – 14th January 1943